The Husqvarna 372 XP is the go-to chainsaw for thousands of chainsaw fans.

 Other places to look would be on Facebook Marketplace and other local buy/sell/exchange pages.
 I’ve even seen people post in local FB groups requesting to buy specific models of chainsaws if there are any out there for sale.

-Because there were tens of thousands (if not hundreds of thousands) of 372s made and sold, parts are still easy to find and not overly expensive.
-It’s definitely one of the benefits of going with a popular chainsaw model like this one.
+Because tens of thousands (if not hundreds of thousands) of 372s were made and sold, parts are still easy to find and not overly expensive.
+This is definitely one of the benefits of going with a popular chainsaw model like this one.

 Look after it, treat it well, and it will look after you.
 It’s known as one of the best Husqvarna models for a reason.
 Users call it an exceptional saw and regularly buy multiples to have spares in case they stop making them—that’s how you know you’ve got a decent saw on your hands.